wp-plugins/gravity-forms-pdf-extended/README.txt

 == Installation ==

 1. Upload this plugin to your website and activate it
+2. Head to Forms -> Settings -> PDF to initialise the plugin.
-2. Create a form in Gravity Forms and configure notifications
+3. Create a form in Gravity Forms and configure notifications
-3. Get the Form ID and follow the steps below in [the configuration section](http://gravityformspdfextended.com/documentation-v3-x-x/installation-and-configuration/)
+4. Get the Form ID and follow the steps below in [the configuration section](http://gravityformspdfextended.com/documentation-v3-x-x/installation-and-configuration/)
-4. Modify the PDF template file ([see the advanced templating section in the documentation](http://gravityformspdfextended.com/documentation-v3-x-x/templates/)) inside your active theme's PDF_EXTENDED_TEMPLATES/ folder.
+5. Modify the PDF template file ([see the advanced templating section in the documentation](http://gravityformspdfextended.com/documentation-v3-x-x/templates/)) inside your active theme's PDF_EXTENDED_TEMPLATES/ folder.

 == Frequently Asked Questions ==